JeongjinLee88/PTC/README.md

 ### Rdata files for applications:

-* danube.rda: Danube dataset obtained from the \texttt{graphicalExtremes} pacakges.
+* danube.rda: Danube dataset obtained from the graphicalExtremes pacakges.
 * Data.Zip: Datasets obtained from Asadi.et al (2015), provided in the Data.zip file within the Data folder.